Ensembl/ensembl-website-help-and-docs/docs/ensembl-help/getting-started/protein-info.md

 ![](../../img/id-entity-viewer.svg)

-In the Entity viewer you can find details of the different transcripts and protein isoforms, protein domains, links out to other protein databases and peptide sequences.
+In the Entity viewer you can find details of the different transcripts, protein isoforms, protein domains and peptide sequences, alongside links to other protein databases.